Something Rotten!: Act II

 The Minstrel notes the stresses that the Bottom brothers and Shakespeare face ("Welcome to the Renaissance" (reprise)).
-Shakespeare laments of trying to write hits while managing his fame.
+Shakespeare laments trying to write hits while managing his fame.
 A spy tells him that the brothers are trying to steal his upcoming hit.
 Shakespeare decides to disguise himself as "Toby Belch" and audition for the brothers' troupe to steal the play ("Hard to Be the Bard").

 The troupe is rehearsing Omelette: The Musical ("It's Eggs!").
 Shylock is their new investor, but they cannot find a title that would make his role legal.
 Some of the actors wonder why Nostradamus is at their theatre; Nick says that he is an actor.
 "Toby Belch" arrives and is hired.
 Shakespeare is surprised to learn that his next hit is supposed to be about eggs.

 Nigel sneaks out to London Bridge to see Portia and reads her another poem about his love for her.
 Portia says that everyone will change their minds about their relationship when they hear Nigel's beautiful sonnets ("We See the Light").
 Nigel is not happy with Omelette, believing it won't work.
 Brother Jeremiah interrupts the lovers and imprisons Portia in a tower for disobeying.
 Saddened, Nigel is inspired to write a different play that is revealed to be Hamlet.
 At the theatre, Nigel tells Nick about this, and Shakespeare realizes that this is his next hit and takes advantage of Nick and Nigel's argument to get it ("To Thine Own Self").
 Nick is having qualms about Omelette as well but dismisses these doubts when he learns the musical is sold out.
 Shakespeare steals Nigel's hit under the guise of "improving it".
 Bea tells Nigel that they should trust Nick because they can always call on him if they need him ("Right Hand Man" (reprise)).

 Nick and the troupe prepare for the show ("Something Rotten!").
 It opens with a bombastic dance number filled with references to musicals such as The Lion King and The Phantom of the Opera ("Make an Omelette").
 Shakespeare removes his disguise and reveals Nick's plot, horrifying Nigel and the troupe.

 In court, Nick, Nigel, Nostradamus, and Shylock are on trial and are about to be sentenced to beheading.
 Bea enters disguised as a lawyer and makes Nick confess that he stole from the Money Box; she tells the judge that beheading him would be redundant because he has already lost his head.
 She has made a deal with Shakespeare that they will be exiled to America ("To Thine Own Self" (reprise)).
 She says that they always wanted a new country house, and now they are getting a house in a new country.
 Portia then arrives, having escaped the tower.
 She renounces her father's ideals and joins the Bottoms in exile.

 The Bottom Family, Portia, Shylock, Nostradamus and their acting troupe find new opportunities in the New World ("Finale").
 When they hear about the opening of Shakespeare's new masterpiece, Hamlet, Nostradamus sighs, "I was this close!"